UXO200 – 200.00 Hours

 - Completed UXO Letter for Admission (notarized)

-A TEEX representative will review your application and contact you know if are cleared to complete your registration and pay the remaining tuition.
+A TEEX representative will review your application and contact you if are cleared to complete your registration and pay the remaining tuition.

 - Able to lift or carry 40 lbs without assistance